 The foremost benefit of Yoast is to generate your XML sitemap is that it updates automatically.

-Use Your Sitemap to Find Problems With Indexing:
+Use Your Sitemap to Find Problems With Indexing

 One of the cool things about using a sitemap is that it gives you a ballpark estimate of:

-- How many pages you WANT indexed
+- How many pages do you WANT indexed

 - How many pages ARE indexed

-But when you see at the Google Search Console, your site has only 2,000 pages indexed.
+For instance, let’s assume that your sitemap links to 5,000 pages.
+But when you look at the Google Search Console, your site has only 2,000 pages indexed.

 That’s a sign that something’s up.
 It could be that there’s plenty of duplicate content in those 5,000 pages.
 So Google isn’t indexing all of them.